 Now that you’ve dipped your toes in the waters of Japanese dialects, it might be tempting to come crashing into your next conversation using full-on Kansai-ben.
 While that temptation can be mighty strong, consider how you want to use dialects.

-With most people who are not very close friends, opting for standard Japanese, like what you’ve learned from textbooks and the news, is still going to be the best, most polite option.
+With most people who aren't very close friends, opting for standard Japanese, like what you’ve learned from textbooks and the news, is still going to be the best, most polite option.
 The last thing you want is for a Japanese person to feel like you’re mocking them.

 That being said, there is a time and place for -ben.
 If you’ve made friends with a group of Japanese folks from a specific area, slipping a little of that dialect in from time to time can come across as charming and thoughtful rather than creepy and insulting.
 Moderation is key.